Top10VPN is editorially independent. We may earn commissions if you buy a VPN via our links.

 Yes, VPNs are legal for personal use in Singapore.
 However, using them for illegal activities like cybercrime, accessing certain banned content, or distributing pirated media, is in violation of the Computer Misuse Act and the Personal Data Protection Act (PDPA), and therefore illegal.

-Your ISP will not be able to see what you’re doing online, what websites you visit, or how much data you’re using when connected to a VPN.
+When you’re connected to a VPN server, your ISP will know you’re using a VPN but it won’t be able to see what you’re doing online, what websites you visit, or how much data you’re using.